dtcenter/MET/met/docs/Users_Guide/mode-analysis.rst

 Floating-point max/min options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Setting limits on various floating-point attributes.
 One may specify these as integers (i.e., without a decimal point), if desired.
 The following pairs of options indicate minimum and maximum values for each MODE attribute that can be described as a floating-point number.
-Please refer to Chapter :ref:`MODE-output` for a description of these attributes as needed.
+Please refer to :numref:`MODE-output` for a description of these attributes as needed.

 ____________________